-The A Level Business Studies course is an excellent foundation for future professional careers and higher education courses in Business, Finance, Marketing, Human Resource Management, Banking, Accountancy, Law and Insurance.
+The A Level Business course is an excellent foundation for future professional careers and higher education courses in Business, Finance, Marketing, Human Resource Management, Banking, Accountancy, Law and Insurance.
 Students may choose to focus on a Joint Honours degree such as Business and Law.

-Extra-curricular activities for Business Studies may include: visits to large business organisations; guest speakers; business competitions; visits to examination board workshop sessions.
+Extra-curricular activities for Business may include: visits to large business organisations; guest speakers; business competitions; visits to examination board workshop sessions.